 The next lines are a little bit easier to understand.
 Neruda goes through three different statements, all of which begin with “I love you.”
-These lay out the basic reasons.
+These layout the basic reasons.
 First, his love exists as something intangible.
 He couldn’t tell the listener “how, or when, or from where” his love comes.
 It just exists.

-There are no instances in which his “pride” gets in the way with his love.
-He is willing to see her straight on, and admit that he loves her without reservation.
+There are no instances in which his “pride” gets in the way of his love.
+He is willing to see her straight on and admit that he loves her without reservation.
 These features of his love are all present because that is just how he is.
-He doesn’t know no other way to love.
+He doesn’t know any other way to love.
 This speaks to the truthful nature of these lines.
 He isn’t posturing or trying to woo the listener, it’s just the truth.
 Neruda makes use of anaphora in this section of the poem.
 It is the repetition of a word or phrase at the beginning of multiple lines, usually in succession.

 In the next, and final, three lines the speaker concludes by detailing the way their lives have become intertwined.
 He can only love in the form he is currently existing in.
 His hand is her hand and her eyes are his when they are closed with his dreams.